 On May 26, 2020, NSTAR filed notice of cancellation of various transmission service agreements no longer active but not yet previously cancelled.
 A July 25, 2020 effective date was requested for the cancellation notices.
-Comments, if any, on the notice are due on or before June 16, 2020.
+Comments on the notice were due on or before June 16, 2020; none were filed.
+The notice is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).

-D&E Agreement: CL&P-Gravel Pit Solar (ER20-1871)
+• D&E Agreement: CL&P-Gravel Pit Solar (ER20-1871)

-On May 21, CL&P filed an Agreement for Design, Engineering and Construction services (the "D&E Agreement") between itself and Gravel Pit Solar LLC ("Gravel Pit Solar").
-The D&E Agreement sets forth the terms and conditions under which CL&P will undertake preliminary design and engineering activities (related to line work and switching station that is required to interconnect the project to the transmission system.) related to a large generating facility that is being developed by Gravel Pit Solar (ISO-NE Queue Position 892) and will be subject to an LGIA that is being completed.
-CL&P requested that the D&E Agreement be accepted for filing as of the date of filing, or May 21, 2020.
-Comments on this filing are due on or before June 11, 2020.
+On July 10, the FERC accepted the Agreement for Design, Engineering and Construction services (the "D&E Agreement") between itself and Gravel Pit Solar LLC ("Gravel Pit Solar").129 As previously reported, the D&E Agreement sets forth the terms and conditions under which CL&P will undertake preliminary design and engineering activities (related to line work and switching station that is required to interconnect the project to the transmission system.) related to a large generating facility that is being developed by Gravel Pit Solar (ISO-NE Queue Position 892) and will be subject to an LGIA that is being completed.
+The D&E Agreement was accepted for filing as of the date of filing, or May 21, 2020, as requested.
+Unless the July 10 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).